 A mysterious blight devastates the world of Aeden.
 The Vehlek–dark, immortal guardians of Aeden–have used their power to combat it through a blood sacrifice, one given every season from each of the four peoples.
 For generations, this has diminished the Blight’s destructive force.
 Now their power wanes and the sickness worsens.
 Their scripture speaks of Providence, of mortals whose blood, combined with their power, can end it.
 But as yet, there has been no sign of them.

 On the secluded islands of Malua, the Blight rots the land and destroys the harvests.
 The change of the tide marks the new season, and with it, the need for a blood sacrifice.
 For Maleia, daughter of a murdered king, wife to a usurper’s son, her hopes to reclaim her father’s throne are dashed when her child is stillborn.
-To her horror, the usurper king intends to use her daughter’s remains as the blood offering, condemning her small spirit to wander lost and alone.
-As the Vehlek emerge from their fiery underground caverns to claim the sacrifice, she commits a desperate act to take her daughter’s place, an act that unintentionally binds her to one of these strange, immortal men and later reveals her to be an integral part of Providence as foretold by their scriptures.
+When the usurper king intends to use her daughter’s remains as the blood offering, she commits a desperate act to take her daughter’s place, an act which binds her to one of the Vehlek and reveals her to be an integral part of Providence.